ncou/Chiron-HttpExceptions/README.md

 Api Problem
 -------
-The following properties are available.
+The following properties are available to use it for API Problem [RFC 7807](https://tools.ietf.org/html/rfc7807#page-5).

 ```php
 $e = new \Chiron\Http\Exception\Client\ForbiddenHttpException();